 WORLD'S EARLIEST ART

-The oldest work of modern human art was once believed to be a piece of red ocher carved with zigzag lines found at Blombos cave in South Africa has been dated to about 100,000 years ago.
-Similar zigzag markings were made on a shell found in Indonesia dated to 430,000 years ago presumably made by homo erectus.
+Among the oldest works of modern human art is a piece of red ocher carved with zigzag lines found at Blombos cave in South Africa and dated to about 100,000 years ago.
+Similar zigzag markings were made on a shell found in Indonesia dated to 540,000 years ago presumably made by homo erectus.

 Smriti Rao of Discover wrote: Archaeologists working in Blombos Cave in South Africa found engraved red ochre, incised bone and pierced shells that were strung and presumably worn on the body—all from layers dated to 75,000 years ago; three shell beads from Israel and Algeria are said to date to more than 100,000 years ago; dozens of pieces of red ochre–many of which were ground for use as pigment–turned up in layers dating to 165,000 years ago in a cave at Pinnacle Point in South Africa [Scientific American].”
 Scientists debate wether these early engravings and body decorations were produced for aesthetic purposes or were a form of symbolism.
 [Source: Discovery News, Smriti Rao, Discover, March 3, 2010 /^]

-The oldest things produced by early man that might qualify as art are carefully-crafted stone tools.
+The oldest things produced by early hominins that might qualify as art are carefully-crafted stone tools and spheres (See Below).
 Among these are 240,000-year-old blades made from long slivers of difficult-to-work lava from the Rift Valley in Kenya as well as beautifully-carved 90,000-year-old bone harpoon used to hunt giant catfish in present-day the Democratic Republic of the Congo (formally Zaire).

 Some ocher sticks, dated to 77,000 years ago, have also been found in Blombos Cave near Capetown, South Africa.
 Made of red ocher mudstone, they have scratchings on them, widely recognized as art.
 One polished stone contains a geometric design consisting of crosshatching framed by two parallel lines with a third line down the middle.
 Some anthropologists regard them as the oldest known expressions of art and creativity.
 Inscribed ostrich shells dated to 60,000 years ago have been found at the Diepkloof site in South Africa